 In 2021, the Organization for Economic Co-operation and Development announced an Inclusive Framework on Base Erosion and Profit Shifting including Pillar Two Model Rules defining the global minimum tax, which calls for the taxation of large multinational corporations at a minimum rate of 15%.
 Subsequently, multiple sets of administrative guidance have been issued.
 Many non-US tax jurisdictions have either recently enacted legislation to adopt certain components of the Pillar Two Model Rules beginning in 2024 with the adoption of additional components in later years or announced their plans to enact legislation in future years.
-These rules did not have a material impact on our financial statements for the second quarter of fiscal 2025 and are not expected to materially increase our global tax costs on our fiscal 2025 financial statements.
+These rules did not have a material impact on our financial statements for the second third quarter or the first nine months of fiscal 2025 and are not expected to materially increase our global tax costs on our fiscal 2025 financial statements.
 There remains uncertainty as to the final Pillar Two model rules.
 We are continuing to evaluate the impacts of enacted legislation and pending legislation to enact Pillar Two Model Rules in the non-US tax jurisdictions we operate in.

-The effective income tax rate was 25.1% for the second quarter of fiscal 2025 and 25.5% for the second quarter of fiscal 2024.
-The effective income tax rate was 24.1% for the first six months of fiscal 2025 and 25.8% for the first six months of fiscal 2024.
-This decrease in the effective income tax rate for both the second quarter and first six months of fiscal 2025 was primarily due to the increase in excess tax benefit from share-based compensation and the resolution of various tax matters.
+The effective income tax rate was 25.1% 25.3% for the second third quarter of fiscal 2025 and 25.5% 25.0% for the second third quarter of fiscal 2024.
+The effective income tax rate was 24.1% 24.6% for the first six nine months of fiscal 2025 and 25.8% 25.5% for the first six nine months of fiscal 2024.
+This increase in the effective income tax rate for the third quarter and the decrease in the effective income tax rate for both the second quarter and first six nine months of fiscal 2025 was primarily due to the increase in impact of excess tax benefit from share-based compensation and the resolution of various tax matters.